-In FY 2016 the HR Staff Development curriculum was used to deliver more than 272,759 training hours to 104,484 employees, which includes employees attending multiple training sessions.
+In FY 2017, the HR Staff Development curriculum was used to deliver more than 137,709 training hours to 18,489 employees.
 Courses related to equal employment opportunity, diversity, supervision, selections, wellness, payroll, and other HR topics were presented.
-Cybersecurity Awareness training for employees was completed statewide and continues to be provided to newly hired staff.
+Two new trainings were released during FY 2017: Communication Skills and the EEO Disciplinary Compliance training video, targeting employees disciplined for EEO-related violations.